K-103 (Kansas highway): Early roads

 Before state highways were numbered in Kansas there were Auto trails, which were an informal network of marked routes that existed in the United States and Canada in the early part of the 20th century.
 K-103's western terminus (K-7) was part of the Jefferson Highway and Kansas City-Fort Scott-Miami-Tulsa Short Line auto trails.

 Establishment and realignments

-K-103 first appears as a state highway on the 1936 Cherokee County map and extended from US-160 east for 10 mi to K-7 then overlapped K-7 south for 2 mi then left K-7 and travelled east through Weir to end at US-69.
+K-103 first appears as a state highway on the 1936 Cherokee County map.
+It extended from US-160 east for 10 mi to K-7 then overlapped K-7 south for 2 mi then left K-7 and travelled east through Weir to end at US-69.
 In a September 17, 1942 meeting, it was approved to realign K-103 as a spur from Weir northward to a new alignment of US-160.
 But then in a September 30, 1943 resolution, that plan was cancelled due to restrictions imposed on the State Highway Commission caused by World War II.
-Then in 1958, US-160 was realigned east along K-103 from K-103's original western terminus to K-7 then continued east along K-104 to US-69, and at that time K-103 was truncated to its current western terminus.
+Then in 1958, US-160 was realigned east along K-103 from K-103's original western terminus to K-7 then continued east along K-104 to US-69.
+At that time K-103 was truncated to its current western terminus and the K-104 designation was removed.